doubleedesign/100-days-of-code/r1-log.md

 ### Day 10
 * Learnt how to use startActivityForResult() so the child activity opened can send data back to the parent (in this case when a button is clicked, which also finishes the activity)

+### Day 11
+* I've read a few times now that for monetary values in Java, I should be using the BigDecimal data type instead of double or float.
+Today I changed my expense calculator app to use BigDecimals for all the figures, which is not as straightforward as it sounds because they work a bit differently to doubles and floats.
+BigDecimals are immutable so you must create a new one each time you want to use one rather than reassigning the value, and you can't do a simple `total = total + somevalue` to add to it.
+Instead it's  `total = total.add(somevalue)`.
+Not difficult but just some extra steps to work out.